nazmulidris/coordinator/README.md

-# `CoordinatorLayout` and nested scrolling

-This project is all about `CoordinatorLayout` and nested scrolling.

 Table of Contents
    * [CoordinatorLayout and nested scrolling](#coordinatorlayout-and-nested-scrolling)
    * [Attaching the custom behavior to a child of the CoordinatorLayout](#attaching-the-custom-behavior-to-a-child-of-the-coordinatorlayout)
       * [Meaning of the arguments](#meaning-of-the-arguments)